-- showing manufacturer’s name, supplier’s name or trademark
+- showing the manufacturer’s name, the supplier’s name, or a trademark

-- mounting posit ion if a unit is intended to be mounted in a definite position
+- identifying the mounting position if a unit is intended to be mounted in a definite position

-- showing supply voltage, frequency and power consumption or type and size of batteries
+- showing supply voltage, frequency, and power consumption or the type and size of batteries

-The use of CO alarms may be an attractive option to reduce the threat of CO poisoning in homes, however, issues related to the effectiveness, useful life, number required and positioning of CO alarms may lessen the desire to use them.
-Also CO alarms, for use in domestic premises, are not linked into the gas supply for the appliance and cannot affect a gas cut-off if a fault arises.
+The use of CO alarms may be an attractive option to reduce the threat of CO poisoning in homes, but issues related to their effectiveness, useful life, the number required, and their positioning may reduce the desire to use them.
+Also, CO alarms for use in domestic premises are not linked into the appliance’s gas supply for and cannot cut off the gas if a fault arises.

-If you do install CO alarms you should regularly check that batteries are charged and check the expiry date marked on the alarm.
+If you do install CO alarms, regularly check the batteries are charged and that the sensor has not exceeded the expiry date marked on the alarm.